 The Netherlands is an important trade hub within Europe

 The Netherlands is the largest importer of cocoa beans in the world.
-In 2018, the Netherlands' total imports amounted to 1,173 thousand tonnes of cocoa beans, at a value of €2.3 billion.
-Almost 98% of these imports were sourced directly from producing countries.
-Since 2014, imports from the Netherlands showed an average annual volume increase of 16% and 13% increase in value.
-Cocoa beans enter the Netherlands via the port of Amsterdam — the largest cocoa port in the world.
+In 2021, Dutch total imports amounted to 804 thousand tonnes of cocoa beans.
+Over 98% of these imports were sourced directly from producing countries, mainly from Ivory Coast, followed by Cameroon, Nigeria and Ghana.
+Between 2017 and 2021, direct imports from the Netherlands showed an average annual decrease of ‑2.1% in volume.

 Germany has a massive cocoa and chocolate industry

-Switzerland is home to a strong chocolate manufacturing industry, which produces many famous international brands.
-Swiss chocolate has a worldwide reputation for high quality and global demand for it keeps growing.
-Switzerland is the world's tenth largest chocolate exporter.
-Swiss consumers have the highest per capita rate of chocolate consumption worldwide.
+Switzerland is also home to a strong chocolate manufacturing industry that produces many famous international brands.
+Swiss imports come almost entirely from producing countries, and in 2021 direct imports accounted for 99% of total cocoa imports to the country.
+Swiss chocolate has a worldwide reputation for high quality, and global demand for it keeps growing.
+Between 2017 and 2021, Swiss chocolate exports increased in volume at an average year-to-year rate of 1%, reaching 118 thousand tonnes of chocolate products exported and a value of €722 million in 2021.
+Swiss consumers have the second-highest per-capita rate of chocolate consumption worldwide, at 9.7 kg.
 In addition, the opportunities in premium products have been growing significantly.
-For instance, Switzerland is the world's fourth largest fair-trade market, and also has a large market for organic products.
+The market for fair trade cocoa is large in Switzerland, as is the market for organic products.

 Bulk and specialty cocoa in the European market

-The specialty market, which is smaller than 10% of the total chocolate market, offers higher prices for exporters handling lower volumes and higher-quality cocoa beans, such as fine flavour Trinitario and Criollo varieties.
+The specialty market, which is less than 10% of the total chocolate market, offers price differentials for exporters handling higher-quality cocoa beans, such as the fine flavour Trinitario and Criollo varieties.
 The European specialty market is growing strongly.
-This market is also associated with niche segments for organic and fair-trade cocoa beans, due to the smaller scale, price premiums and social and environmental impact goals.
-Read more about trends on the specialty segment in our study on trends in the European cocoa market.
+This market is also associated with niche segments for organic and fair trade cocoa beans, because of the smaller scale, price premiums, and social and environmental impact goals.
+Read more about the specialty segment in our study on Exporting specialty cocoa to Europe.

-Largest markets for certified cocoa and chocolate can be found in western Europe
+Largest markets for certified cocoa and chocolate can be found in Western Europe

 Ivory Coast and Ghana are the largest suppliers of certified bulk cocoa beans